DeepakVadgama/java-interview/topics/opinion/myanswers.md

 - In JIT - code is converted at runtime, just before
 - Advantage: it can check availability of resources (RAM, CPU etc) and decide on corresponding optimizations
 - Advantage: it can keep running for a while a find hot snippets of code, and optimize them even further.
 Eg: Android 7
+- Disadvantage: introduces latency during startup (for conversion)
+- Disadvantage: have to perform conversion every time during application start (cannot save and re-use the best optimization results)

 ## What do you like about Java